-The Directorate has placed extra effort in monitoring gillnet fisheries for lumpfish and for cod in 2017/2018 due to bycatch issues.
+Due to bycatch issues (mainly identified in gillnet fisheries), the Directorate has placed extra effort in monitoring gillnet fisheries for lumpfish and for cod in 2017/2018.
 Bycatch of seabirds, small cetaceans, and seals is known to occur in bottom setnets, particularly in Breidafjordur (western Iceland) and in the north.
 Harbour porpoise Phocoena phocoena is the most commonly bycaught marine mammal, but seals are also caught, especially in the lumpsucker Cyclopterus lumpus fishery.
 The 2017 ICES Ecosystem Overview on the Icelandic Ecoregion reports that the main bycaught seabird species are northern fulmar Fulmarus glacialis, common murre Uria aalge, northern gannet Sula bassana, black guillemot Cepphus grylle, and common eider Somateria mollissima, all caught in bottom setnets.
-Bycatches in gillnets targeting cod have decreased, associated with a large decrease in effort.

-Further to the associated bycatch species to the Icelandic cod fishery there are other vulnerable and /or ETP species occurring in Icelandic waters according to the Convention for the Protection of the Marine Environment of the North-East Atlantic or OSPAR Convention.
+Further to the Icelandic haddock fishery associated bycatch species there are other vulnerable and /or ETP species occurring in Icelandic waters according to the Convention for the Protection of the Marine Environment of the North-East Atlantic or OSPAR Convention.

 Interactions between fishing gears and the seabed are highly dependent on gear type with towed bottom gears such as demersal trawls and dredges having a greater impact than static gear such as longlines, set nets or pots.
 The 2017 ICES Report on the Icelandic Ecoregion Ecosystem highlights that based on analysis of electronic logbook data a total area of about 79 000 km2 was fished with towed bottom-fishing gears in 2013 in Iceland, composing 10% of the ecoregion.
 Based on recent data from the MFRI Ecosystem Overview report it is possible to see that bottom trawl effort has decreased from 2013 (just above 150 thous. hours) to 2017 (to about 125 thous. hours) by about 17%.
-Although bottom trawl effort does not necessarily equate to trawled area it is possible that an area less than 10% of the Iceland ecoregion was disturbed by bottom trawls in 2017.
+Although bottom trawl effort does not necessarily equate to trawled area, an area less than 10% of the Iceland ecoregion may have been disturbed by bottom trawls in 2017.

 In a long-term mapping project, albeit opportunistic in nature, the MFRI collects data to describe habitat types and ecosystems of the sea-floor around Iceland, including VME's.
 The data is collected with underwater cameras with high spatial accuracy.
 Benthic fauna and sediment are also recorded.
 Vulnerable habitats, according to FAO, OSPAR and ICES, are identified when observed.

 It is the policy of the Icelandic government to protect vulnerable marine ecosystems (VMEs; sponge communities, coldwater corals and hydrothermal vents), from significant adverse impact from bottom contacting gear.
 Large areas within the Icelandic EEZ are closed, either temporarily or permanently, to fishing for a variety of reasons; these include the protection of juveniles, spawning fish and VMEs.
 Cumulatively, a large portion of Icelandic shelf area within which fishing activities occur is closed to bottom trawling.
-Furthermore, not all the fishable shelf areas outside closed areas are trawlable, as some parts of the seabed are unsuitable for trawl gear.

-Other measures to minimize or mitigate ecosystem issues identified include technical measures such as the use of night settings, trailing balloons, scare lines and weighted lines in longline fisheries, the trial of bycatch reduction devices in gillnet fisheries, the use of flying doors and rock hoppers on bottom trawlers, and, where appropriate, the specific consideration of predation in some stock assessments as is the case in the assessment of capelin which considers the cod-capelin predator-prey relationship.
+Other measures to minimize or mitigate ecosystem issues identified include technical measures such as the use of night settings, trailing balloons, scare lines and weighted lines in longline fisheries, the trial of bycatch reduction devices in gillnet fisheries, and the use of flying doors and rock hoppers on bottom trawlers.